FALL 2141 - Last Day to schedule FINAL EXAMS is Friday, December 5, 2014!

 - If a change in time or date is needed check with your professor for approval and then complete the change test request form.

-Please note: It is not reasonable to expect arrangements to be made the day
+Please note: It may not be reasonable to expect arrangements to be made the day of the test.

 Use this form to reserve a seat at the Test Center after you've met